Note: Flying Blue will announce new award prices for many routes in June 2018, stay tuned for updates.

 - The Remote African Beaches of Cabo Verde (Transavia)

-- How to Earn Flying Blue Miles
+- More Ways To Earn Flying Blue Miles

 - Flying Blue Program